PersieB/Parallel-and-Distributed-Computing/lab1/README.md

 Comment on what applications and problems in Ghana such machines can used for and challenges and limitations in Ghana that one would encounter in operating such machines.

-NB: The report can be found in the documentation branch section of the repository.
+NB: The report can be found in the documentation branch section of the repository called 'reports'.
 It is also included in this folder (lab1) for easy access.

 # Part 2
 Task: